johnnietse/ChillnCharm/README.md

 The client of the application envisioned a comprehensive e-commerce application designed to provide an exceptional online shopping experience for their brand, ChillnCharm.
 ChillnCharm is a dynamic lifestyle brand dedicated to providing customers with the latest in technology, electronics, and casual fashion.
 Their goal was to offer customers a platform that seamlessly integrates robust functionality with a user-friendly interface, ensuring a smooth and engaging shopping journey for users.

+UI/UX Design

+To ensure the application's interface was intuitive and visually appealing, I utilized Figma to design the user interface.
+From wireframes to high-fidelity prototypes, I crafted a cohesive design system tailored to the client's brand identity.
+The design process involved creating interactive prototypes to test user flows, such as registration, product browsing, and checkout, ensuring the UI aligned with both user needs and modern e-commerce design standards.
+This collaborative process helped refine the app’s aesthetics, enhancing the shopping experience through clean layouts, responsive elements, and seamless navigation.

 ## Screenshots
 | Splash Screen       | Login Screen      | Sign-up Screen      |
 |----------------|----------------|----------------|